Graduate school is tough; there's no doubt about that.

 This is a professional career; the employer and the employee need to be committed to each other.
 Answering questions up front is the best way to be on the same page.
 You can fill in the minor details as the relationship blossoms, but don't be afraid to ask the big questions during the interview.
 Some employers will automatically refer you to their website to appropriate pages for the answers, while others will give you an oral answer or handouts during the interview.
 Whatever the response, you'll get the answer because they want you to have the information you need.
 Don't be afraid to ask -- this is a critical misunderstanding of the way that educational interviews work.
 (In some corporate settings these direct questions may be frowned upon, but not in educational careers.)

-When I originally created this website over (around 2008) things looked differently; I was in graduate school myself, virtual school psychology wasn't available, and the average salary of starting school psychology in my state (KS) was around $45,000.
-I'm now a supervisor for a team of school psychologists, I offer our starting school psychologists $61,000, and COVID-19 has made remote work common for teachers and related service providers across the nation.
+When I originally created this website things looked differently; I was in graduate school myself, virtual school psychology wasn't available, and the average salary of starting school psychology in my state (Kansas) was around $45,000.
+I'm now a supervisor for a team of school psychologists, I offer our starting school psychologists $62,000, and COVID-19 has made remote work common for teachers and related service providers across the nation.

 I would encourage any new school psychologist to think about the type of employer for which they may want to work.
 I could write a full overview of each of the pros and cons of each of these below; the quick bullet points below are just to get you thinking about the differences from a school psychologist's point of view.